-The check example above indicates where the proper banking information is located.
+The check example above shows where the banking information appears.
 To locate your IDeal account number, log into your account at www.idsaves.org or call (866) 433-2533 for assistance.
 You're responsible for the accuracy of this information.